Share your voice on the draft OCP!

 Updating the Official Community Plan entails:

-• Providing opportunities for the public to provide feedback to ensure that we are leading the way to 2050 together
+Providing public feedback opportunities to ensure that we are leading the way to 2050 together

 The Nelson 2050 Vision